truenas/middleware/docs/userguide/index.rst

 The "Available" tab of Plugins contains an "Upload" button.
 This button allows you to install PBIs that are not yet available in the official repository.
 These PBIs include FreeNAS® PBIs which are still being tested as well as `PC-BSD PBIs <http://pbibuild64.pcbsd.org/index.php?ver=9>`_ .
 These PBIs must be manually downloaded first and should end in a *.pbi* extension.
-When downloading a PBI, make sure that it matches the architecture (32- or 64-bit) of the FreeNAS® system and that it was developed for 9.x as 8.x and 10.x PBIs will not work on a 9.x FreeNAS® system.
+When downloading a PBI, make sure that it is 64-bit and that it was developed for 9.x.
+8.x and 10.x PBIs will not work on a 9.x FreeNAS® system.

 Once you have downloaded the PBI, click the "Upload" button.
 As seen in the example in Figure 12.3a, this will prompt you to browse to the location of the downloaded PBI.
 Once the PBI is selected, click the "Upload" button to install the PBI.
 In this example, the user is installing the PC-BSD PBI for webmin.